sphinx-doc/sphinx/Doc-26/library/ctypes.rst

 Arrays and pointers
 ^^^^^^^^^^^^^^^^^^^

-Not yet written - please see section :ref:`ctypes-pointers`, pointers and section :ref:`ctypes-arrays`, arrays in the tutorial.
+Not yet written - please see the sections :ref:`ctypes-pointers` and section :ref:`ctypes-arrays` in the tutorial.